-Ohio medical marijuana users say prices still too high
+Ohio Medical Marijuana Users Say Prices Still Too High

 The price of medical marijuana may appear to be high because insurance does not cover it, according to Matt Close, executive director for the Ohio Medical Cannabis Industry Association.
 That should change as compliance and regulatory burdens are addressed and as the market matures, he said.

-“We’ve got more dispensaries coming now, more retailers, more access to product,” Close told this news outlet.
+“We’ve got more dispensaries coming now, more retailers, more access to product,” Close told this news organization.

 Another reason for dissatisfaction mentioned by patients via the survey was a lack of home grow options in the state.